rrvt/LeePass/README.md

 ## Updates

+Added the following menu items on the menu bar itself:
+  - Open default browser with the url in the current record
+  - Copy the user name to the clipboard
+  - Copy the password for ~30 seconds to the clipboard.
+The clipboard is erased if the app closes or ~30 seconds has passed.

 ### 4/30/25

 Added a password generator.
 Added commands to start a URL in the default browser, copy the